julienreichel/ai-testing/KNOWLEDGE_BASE.md

 We have successfully built a **complete, production-ready multi-provider AI testing platform** that delivers:

-- **Full-featured application** with complete prompt testing, rules validation, and data management
+- **Full-featured application** with complete prompt testing, rules validation, batch execution, and data management
+- **Quick-Run workflow** for rapid testing without formal test case creation
+- **Project-level batch execution** with multi-select test runs and parallel processing
 - **Universal multi-provider support** with OpenAI, Anthropic Claude, Mistral AI, and Google Gemini integration
-- **Perfect technical execution** with 495/495 tests passing and zero warnings
+- **Perfect technical execution** with 570/570 tests passing and zero warnings
-- **Production-grade data persistence** with IndexedDB integration and export/import capabilities
+- **Production-grade data persistence** with IndexedDB integration supporting 1,000+ batch runs
+- **Enhanced CSV export** with RFC 4180 compliance and proper test name resolution
+- **Unified UI system** with BasePageLayout components for consistent user experience
 - **Architectural excellence** with clean, maintainable, and fully testable code
-- **Complete user workflows** from provider setup through test execution and data export
+- **Complete user workflows** from provider setup through quick testing, batch execution, and data export
-- **Developer experience perfection** with comprehensive tooling and documentation
+- **Developer experience perfection** with comprehensive tooling, modern path mapping, and documentation
 - **Ready for immediate production use** with all core functionality implemented and tested

-**Status**: The application has achieved **production readiness** with complete core functionality.
+**Status**: The application has achieved **production readiness v0.2.0** with complete core functionality and enhanced testing workflows.
 All major features are implemented, tested, and working.
-The platform successfully fulfills its primary objective as a comprehensive AI prompt testing and validation tool.
+The platform successfully fulfills its primary objective as a comprehensive AI prompt testing and validation tool with rapid testing capabilities.